Hiya, I am Hanako and this is my blog. Get around the site on the right or read on below!

 • We were lied to: smoking is cool

 When I was a teenager at school, it was only the cool girls who smoked.
 They would go behind the huts that were built on the playground that were never removed nor replaced with sturdier structures despite always being referred to as ‘temporary’.
 If you were not cool, you knew not to go behind them.
-Continue reading
+There was a general fear that if you did, they would think you would snitch and beat you up in apprehension.
+Back then everyone smoked straight cigarettes, Marlboro golds or reds that were £8.40 per pack with orange dipped heads.
+I remember one cool girl… Continue reading

 We were lied to: smoking is cool